Linden: benefits, dosage, contraindications

 Community herbal monograph on Tilia cordata Miller, Tilia platyphyllos Scop., Tilia x vulgaris Heyne or their mixtures, flos

-Related to its sedative properties: - Neurovegetative dystonias - Neurotonic states of adults and children - Sleep disorders The EMA recognizes linden flowers as a traditional herbal medicine for relieving mild symptoms of mental stress.
-In anxious states, buds used long enough in a background treatment, are effective.
+In relation to its sedative properties: - Neurovegetative dystonias - Neurotonic states in adults and children - Sleep disorders The EMA recognizes linden flowers as a traditional herbal medicinal product for the relief of mild symptoms of mental stress.
+In anxiety states, buds used for a sufficiently long time as part of a long-term treatment are effective.

 Posologie